fluffybrownie99/microservices/readme.md

 - **Receiver**: The primary endpoints that we will interact with, which will communicate with our other endpoints privately.
 - **Storage**: Provides a container that handles storing and retrieving data regarding server media to the MySQL database using messages.
 - **Processor**: Retrieves data from the Storage Service and processes basic statistics.

-about media uplaods and media retrieval (or playbacks).

 # Docker commands